julencw/mypathplanner/README.md

 Use the ``-h`` or ``--help`` option to display available command-line options.

 Mainly, through the command line, one can specify:
+- ``--window_size``: Specifies the size of the window.
+Please note that the window size is fixed, and the grid will be resized to fit the window size.
+Please, you are encouraged to increase the window size as much as possible to have a better user experience.
+The default value is 700x700 pixels.
 - ``--rows``: Specifies the number of rows and columns in the grid.
 - ``--K`` Sets a value (between 0 and 1) for the A* algorithm heuristic.
 - ``--deterministic_waypoints``: Determines whether to use the Held-Karp algorithm to find the optimal path in the Waypoint task.